Sid-darthvader/sid-darthvader.github.io/_pages/about.md

 > **_“Do.
 Or do not.
 There is no try.”_** ~ Yoda, The Empire Strikes Back.

 Hi!
 I am Sid.
-My area of research lies in Predictive Modelling, Statistical Machine Learning and more recently Causal Inference.
+My areas of interest lie in Predictive Modelling, Statistical Machine Learning and more recently Causal Inference.
 Previously, I have worked in their applications in diverse areas such as Materials Informatics, Computational Social Sciences, Business Analytics and Environmental Sciences.
 Uptill now, I have been quite fortunate to be advised by <a href="https://wwwfr.uni.lu/recherche/fstm/doe/members/stephane_bordas">Prof. Stéphane Bordas</a>, <a href="https://www.iitr.ac.in/~MT/Abhishek_Tewari"> Prof. Abhishek Tewari</a> & <a href="https://math.snu.edu.in/people/faculty/niteesh-sahni">Prof. Niteesh Sahni</a> whose unparalleled support & guidance has helped me move forward in my career.